MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-orch-2016.md

 **Prepare to upgrade:**

 1. Ensure that there are no pending restarts on the computer.
-2. Perform a full back up of Orchestrator database.
+2. Perform a full backup of Orchestrator database.
 For information about backing up the Orchestrator database, see [Migrate Orchestrator between environments](../orchestrator/migrate-orchestrator-between-environments.md).
 3. Upgrade the hardware, operating system, and other software if needed.

 **Perform the upgrade:**